PoslinskiNet/ember-testing-guide/README.md

 sinon.stub(store, 'usersTeams').returns(store.peekAll('user'));
 ```

-Now we are sure that once our component, calls store service in it's code and hits the **usersTeams** method, without further due it will return user records (if any are provided for example via Mirage).
+We can now be sure what happens when our component calls store service in its code and hits the **usersTeams** method.
+It will return our records with no further delay (if any are provided for example via Mirage).

 https://sinonjs.org/releases/latest/stubs/